-Subject to the restrictions of the Family Educational Rights and Privacy Act (FERPA) and parental consent, the district will review school educational data and evaluations with Pueblo Governors or other appropriate tribal officials in parent advisory committee meetings and other forums regarding the participation ratios of Indian and non-Indian student in educational programs and services of the district.
+Subject to the restrictions of the Family Educational Rights and Privacy Act (FERPA) and parental consent, the district will review school educational data and evaluations with Pueblo Governors or other appropriate tribal officials in parent advisory committee meetings and other forums regarding the participation ratios of Indian and non-Indian student in educational, extra-curricular programs and services of the district.

-The district will work with Tribes to conduct one (1) Indian education survey (see Appendix 1) for students and parents, obtain input and recommendations on educational programs, and services in regard to equal participation by Indian and non-Indian students.
+The district will work with Tribes to conduct one (1) Indian education survey (see Appendix 1) for students and parents, obtain input and recommendations on educational, extra-curricular programs and services in regard to equal participation by Indian and non-Indian students.
 The survey will be conducted during the month of February (Parent Teacher Conferences).
-Results of the survey will be shared with Tribes and TEDs in order to modify educational programs, if necessary.
+Results of the survey will be shared with Tribes and Tribal Education Director's in order to modify educational programs, if necessary.
 The results of the evaluations will be communicated to Tribes and parents through our district website, community and Parent Teacher Organization meetings at each school site, and individual Tribal Governor meetings.
 Additionally, the District will send the results of the evaluations directly to Tribal leadership and Tribal Education Departments.

-The District will provide to Governors of each Pueblo, the Directors of Education, parent representatives, parents and community members the following comparative statistical reports (see below for specific deadlines to deliver each report (1 through 9):
+The District will provide to Governors of each Pueblo, the Directors of Education, Board of Education, parent representatives, parents and community members the following comparative statistical reports (see below for specific deadlines to deliver each report (1 through 9):

-- Academic performance including final grades (literacy, numeracy), attendance, on track/off track, - Every nine (9) weeks or as requested by tribe - Graduation rates, dropout rates, standardized test results (long term, short term, Istation, NWEA, PARCC) disaggregated by tribe/ethnicity/special needs students, enrollment and plans for improvement -- End of School Year/Tribal Leaders Meeting - Disciplinary actions: truancy rates, expulsions and suspensions (disaggregate by topic and by Pueblo: bullying, substance/alcohol abuse, etc.) -- Every nine (9) weeks

-- 4. Academic services: participation rates and types of services such as tutoring, academic counseling and after school programs Every nine (9) weeks - 5.
+- Academic performance including final grades (literacy, numeracy), attendance, on track/off track, - Every nine (9) weeks or as requested by tribe - Graduation rates, dropout rates, standardized test results (long term, short term, Istation, SAT) disaggregated by tribe/ethnicity/special needs students, enrollment and plans for improvement - End of School Year/Tribal Leaders Meeting - 3.
+Disciplinary actions: truancy rates, expulsions and suspensions (disaggregate by topic and by Pueblo: bullying, substance/alcohol abuse, etc.) Every nine (9) weeks - Academic services: participation rates and types of services such as tutoring, academic counseling and after school programs - Every nine (9) weeks - 5.
 Special education services and data on how many Native American students are in special education and on IEP's and the numbers of students who exit the program by the end of the academic year.
-Ensure schools are documenting participation in these programs so they are able to report out how many of our students are involved End of each semester and Tribal Leaders Meeting - Detailed financial reports (Title VII separate budget entitled Impact Aid/Indian Add-On, expenditures, and cash carry-over) - Monthly Impact Aid meeting and training during summer on how to read the financials - Counseling: commitment to provide individual credit analysis Every nine (9) weeks and End of each semester - 8.
-List of extracurricular activities, including, but not limited to, sports, student government, clubs, etc. End of each semester and Tribal Leaders Meeting - Copies of annual report (Tribal Education Status Report) will be provided to tribal education departments and tribal leadership - Annually, as soon as the District transmits the TESR to NMPED and gets approval on report
+Ensure schools are documenting participation in these programs so they are able to report out how many of our students are involved End of each semester and Tribal Leaders Meeting - Detailed financial reports (Title VII separate budget entitled Impact Aid/Indian Add-On, expenditures, and cash carry-over) - Monthly Impact Aid meeting and training during summer on how to read the financials

+- Counseling: BHS Counselors will provide individual credit analysis at the beginning of Every Trimester with the help from Student Success Coordinators and Native American Liaisons. - List of extracurricular activities, including, but not limited to, sports, student government, clubs, etc. - End of each semester and Tribal Leaders Meeting - Copies of annual report (Tribal Education Status Report) will be provided to tribal education departments and tribal leadership - Annually, as soon as the District transmits the TESR to NMPED and gets approval on report